-I’ve been asked many times regarding my opinion on whether a client should develop an app.
+I’ve been asked many times regarding my opinion on whether a client should develop an app or just focus on their website.
 Apps are all the rage and the buzzword du jour.

 When I’m approached to provide advice on the subject, my questions are usually “why” and “what are you trying to accomplish”?
 Usually the client’s answers lead me to tell them that developing an app is not worth the time, money, ongoing headaches and support issues.
 There are times where developing an app makes sense, but for most small businesses an app is not the best first step.
-Actually for most businesses, an app is the wrong choice.
+Actually for most businesses, an app is the wrong choice and they just need to focus on their web design.

 To illustrate and support my argument let me simply go through the important points and compare and contrast the benefits and issues as I see them.
 To confirm, I plan to be completely fair to both sides, but in the end I think you’ll believe that developing an app is not the best choice for your business.